Tech Upgrades at City of Knoxville Recreation Centers

 Background

 ParkServe data indicates that a majority of citizens living within a 10-minute walk of nearly all City of Knoxville Parks & Recreation Department facilities are limited- to moderate-income.
 Additionally, while internet service is available to most Knox County residents, there are many households within the City of Knoxville that do not have internet services.
 Through pilot project funding, the Parks & Recreation Department strives to reduce the digital divide within its community by providing Wi-Fi access and various technologies at its 15 locations throughout Knoxville.
-Citizens of all ages will now have opportunities to access digital literacy and other technology classes, such as “Computers for Beginners” for adults or “Coding and Video Editing” for children.
-The Parks & Recreation Department believes the increased Wi-Fi access, publicaccess computers and additional state-of-the-art equipment will allow its staff and partners to provide next-level opportunities to the community.
+Citizens of all ages now have opportunities to access digital literacy and other technology classes, such as “Computers for Beginners” for adults or “Coding and Video Editing” for children.
+The Parks & Recreation Department believes the increased Wi-Fi access, publicaccess computers and additional state-of-the-art equipment allow its staff and partners to provide next-level opportunities to the community.

 Overview

-project will help expand internet connectivity and available technology-centered programming within the community.
+internet connectivity and available technology-centered

 Objectives